dmaj/forkel/README.md

 - If a controlled process dies, the signals stored in the configuration (mostly 15) are sent to all remaining processes.
 - Then forkel waits the time, which is stored in the configuration as grace-period, sends a kill -9 to all processes and terminates.
 - loglevels: TRACE, DEBUG, INFO, WARN, ERROR, NONE
+- Works as a simple zombie reaper when running on PID 1

 ### configuration (global)
     "grace-period":10,